Victor Pérez-Rul (Born Mexico City 1983)

-In 2011, he re-established his study at the same house in the Juarez neighborhood in Mexico City where the MARSO Foundation is housed.
+In 2011, he re-established his studio at the same house in the Juarez neighborhood in Mexico City where the MARSO Foundation is housed.
 There, he began experimenting with the growth of materials as a manifestation of the relationship between energy, matter and living beings.
-In 2018, his study had a brief stay at the Lagos artistic residencies and in 2019 he relocated to the Tabacalera neighborhood in Mexico City, where it is currently located.

 Thanks to curator Leslie Moody Castro, in 2016 Pérez-Rul carried out the PLACEHOLDER project, a multidisciplinary experimental collaboration and sentient solar installation that gave way to his collaboration with institutions such as the Visual Art Center at the Texas University in Austin, the Center for Latin American Visual Studies (CLAVIS, the Emma S. Barrientos Mexican American Cultural Center (MACC), the Energy Institute at the University of Texas (UT), companies such as SOLARTEC, and associations such as ASOLMEX (Mexican Association for Photovoltaic Solar Energy).
 PLACEHOLDER was a supported project by the National Endowment for the Arts in the United States (NEA 2016), making it the first time in its history that the VAC has received such fund.